jduffy3/jduffy3.github.io/_posts/2021-11-17-the-template-method-pattern.markdown

 }
 ```

-We still need to go for a run though.
+We still need to go for a run though...

 ### Encapsulate what varies - going for a run